tglucksmann/buybitcoinworldwide.github.io/_kb/bb_convert_paypal_to_bitcoin.md

 ![login to paypal][8]{: .img-responsive .kb-helper}

-## 9. Verify acccount balance
+## 9. Verify account balance

-If you followed PayPal's directions succesfully, you should now see a balance in your VirWox account.
-Note that the amount displayed in your VirWox account may be slightly less than the amount you entered in step 7.
+If you followed PayPal's directions successfully, you should now see a balance in your VirWoX account.
+Note that the amount displayed in your VirWoX account may be slightly less than the amount you entered in step 7.
 This is because PayPal charges a 2.9% + $0.30 fee per deposit.

 After this, click on "USD/SLL".
 If you deposited with Euro then click "EUR/SLL".